michaelthegreat/rust-query/README.md

 cargo lambda deploy --s3-bucket bucket-name

+If it can be made more generic and serialize the json at the end in an automated way I think it would be useful .
+Like, if it took any sql query as input and just figured out the types.
+Let me know if you know how to do this :)

 get around wsl issue with cargo lambda
 (for some reason it cant find ziglang unless you run this.